Artificial Intelligence in Video Games

 Atari 2600 long rainbow ms.pacman videogame joystick

-The 1980s: Little Computer People brings artificial intelligence to home video games
+The 80s: Little Computer People brings artificial intelligence to home video games

 Carlo Santagostino, Commodore 64, Little Computer People, artificial character, Artificial Intelligence in Video Games, Activision

-Doom and the Birth of an Honest AI
+Doom and the birth of an honesty

 Carlo Santagostino, Doom, videogame, artificial character, Artificial Intelligence in Video Games

-Artificial Intelligence in Video Games – interesting?
+Artificial intelligence in video games - interesting?

 Speaker: Carlo Santagostino